drazovan/Analysis-of-features-computed-using-Feret-s-diameter/README.md

-# ferets-diameter-based-features
+# Analysis of descriptors computed using Feret's diameter
-Feret's diameter shape analysis
+Analysis of descriptors computed using Feret's diameter